d3040/the_beavers_hut/_sources/index.rst

    This is a Paragraph
    """""""""""""""""""

+|

+  If you want to go fast, go alone.
+  If you want to go far, go together.

+  -- African Proverb

+|

 .. [#] Tutorial hell is where you jump from one tutorial to the next, learning and then relearning the same basic things.
 But never really going beyond the fundamentals.
 .. [#] `Section Structure (rst Cheatsheet) <https://bashtage.github.io/sphinx-material/rst-cheatsheet/rst-cheatsheet.html>`_